jameshughes89/cs4XX-EvolutionaryComputation/site/topics/representation/representation.rst

 Integer Representation
 ----------------------

-* A string of integers
+* A collection of integers
 * Could be any integer or integers taken from a predefined set of integers
 * For example